 - Have suitable credit history, rental history, and income that meets or exceeds 3 times the monthly rent for the property that you are trying to qualify for.

 - Have suitable credit history, rental history, and obtain another lease holder with suitable credit history, rental/ownership history, and income that meets or exceeds 5 times the monthly rent for the property that you are trying to qualify for to guarantee your obligations.

 All routine maintenance requests must be submitted in one of the following ways:

 - In person at our office during normal business hours, located at 675 Berkmar Circle #103 Charlottesville, VA 22901.
 Monday-Friday

 - Over the phone during normal business hours at 434-977-7676.

-If your maintenance request is an emergency situation, please call 434-882-1014 right away.
+If your maintenance request is an emergency situation, please call the office for the on call emergency contact number.
 Someone is available 24-hours a day should you need specific assistance.
 Please leave a message and someone will return your call.